-Freshwater-specific Journals (4): Freshwater Biology, Hydrobiologia, Limnology and Oceanography, River Research and Applications
+Freshwater-based Journals (5): Hydrobiologia, Limnology and Oceanography, Limnology and Oceanography Letters, Marine and Freshwater Research, River Research and Applications

-Broad-based Journals (6): Ecological Applications, Ecology Letters, Journal of Applied Ecology, Oecologia, Proceedings of the National Academy of Sciences, Science
+Broad-based Journals (3): Ecology Letters, Proceedings of the National Academy of Sciences, Trends in Ecology and Evolution

-Freshwater-Specific Journals (5): Freshwater Biology (5), Hydrobiologia (4), River Research and Applications (1), Marine and Freshwater Research (2), Limnology and Oceanography (1)
+Freshwater-Specific Journals (4): Hydrobiologia (2), Freshwater Biology (2), River Research and Applications (4), Marine and Freshwater Research (1)